"The most impressive record for championing new music of any ensemble in the United States." -The New York Times

 First Music has awarded commissions to 102 of America’s best young composers since 1984.
 The winner of numerous awards and accolades, this ongoing project introduces traditional audiences, as well as the musicians themselves, to new trends in music.
 Three awards are given seasonally for orchestral and jazz compositions and one for chamber music:

-Three composers will be awarded commissions of $1,000 each and premières in Carnegie Hall.
+Three composers under the age of 30 will be awarded commissions of $1,000 each and premières in Carnegie Hall.
 The commissioned works must be previously unpublished and unperformed.

 One composer will be awarded a commission of $1,000.
 The director of the Chamber Music Program in conjunction with the awardee will determine the instrumentation of the commissioned piece.
 The commissioned work must be previously unpublished and unperformed, and it will be given its première in Carnegie's Weill Recital Hall.